BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-test-a-pull-request-locally-before-merging.md

 tags: ["git", "GitHub", "version  control"]
 ---

-In this tutorial, I would show you how to check, test and make changes to a pull request before merging.

 So your repository got a new Pull Request?, You don't want to merge it before testing it out yourself locally on your machine.
 How do you go about it ?